On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: More Properties of Estimators

+We next compare the pooled variant of all estimators, CVN, CVK, CVKR, CVKM, LOOB, i.e.,~\eqref{eq:ErrCVN},~\eqref{EQCVK},~\eqref{EqCVKRa},~\eqref{EqCVKM},~\eqref{EqLOOerr} for error rate, or their counterparts for AUC (all these estimators are listed side-by-side in the~\APPENDIX~for readers' convenience).
 CVN and CVK are the only versions that do not average over training sets for every observation.
 E.g., the error from testing on $x_{i}$ is produced solely by training once on $\mathbf{X}_{\left( i\right) }$ or $\mathbf{X}_{\left( \{\mathcal{K}\left( i\right) \}\right) }$, respectively.
 Hence, they can be seen as if they were designed to estimate the conditional performance $Err_{\mathbf{X}} = {\E_o}Q\left(x_o,\mathbf{X}\right)$ of the classification rule; i.e., the performance conditional on the training set $\mathbf{X}$.
-This is with, possibly, a more anticipated bias for CVK than CVN since their effective training set size are $n-n/K$ and $n-1$, respectively.
-On the other hand both, CVKR and LOOB, average over many training sets (MC or bootstraps, respectively) to produce one error estimate per observation, i.e., $\left. \sum_{m}Q\left( x_{i},\mathbf{X}_{\left( \left\{ \mathcal{K}_{m}\left( i\right) \right\} ,m\right) }\right) \right/ M$, and $\left. \sum_{b}I_{i}^{b}Q\left( x_{i},\mathbf{X}^{\ast b}\right) \right/ \sum_{b}I_{i}^{b}$ respectively.
-Hence, they can be seen as if they are designed to estimate the unconditional performance $Err = {\E_{\mathbf{X}}}Err_{\mathbf{X}}={\E_o}{\E_{\mathbf{X}}}Q\left(x_o,\mathbf{X}\right)$ of the classification rule; i.e., the expected conditional performance, where the expectation is taken over the population of training sets of the same size $n$. \cite{Efron1997ImprovementsOnCross} call LOOB, and for the same reason we can call CVKR, a smooth version of CVN since the error for every observation $x_{i}$ is calculated from averaging over many training sets.
-Both estimators are setting on an underlying layer of cross validation.
-However, the two estimators differ in their mechanism of averaging over the training sets.
-The CVKR estimator partitions the training set equally.
-It gives the same chance to all observations in the training sets to appear in the repeated MC sampling (including an outlier that no other observation in the training set is close to it).
-On contrary, the LOOB estimator samples, with replacement, from the MLE distribution (the empirical distribution; or said differently, the apparent distribution).
-This gives more chance to close-to-each-other observations to appear in the bootstraps than other distant-from-each-other observations, which mimics the true distribution.
-Although both the CVN and CVK look, in theory, like estimating the conditional performance whereas the CVKR and LOOB look like estimating the mean performance, all, in practice, do estimate the mean performance!
-This is a consequence of the known phenomenon of ``weak correlation'' that we illustrate below both mathematically and numerically.
+However, CVKR and LOOB differ from CVN and CVK in that both average over many training sets (MC or bootstraps, respectively) to produce one error estimate per observation, i.e., $\left. \sum_{m}Q\left( x_{i},\mathbf{X}_{\left( \left\{ \mathcal{K}_{m}\left( i\right) \right\} ,m\right) }\right) \right/ M$, and $\left. \sum_{b}I_{i}^{b}Q\left( x_{i},\mathbf{X}^{\ast b}\right) \right/ \sum_{b}I_{i}^{b}$ respectively.
+Hence, they can be seen as if they are designed to estimate the unconditional performance $Err = {\E_{\mathbf{X}}}Err_{\mathbf{X}}={\E_o}{\E_{\mathbf{X}}}Q\left(x_o,\mathbf{X}\right)$ of the classification rule; i.e., the expected performance, where the expectation is taken over the population of training sets of the same size $n$.
+Therefore, \cite{Efron1997ImprovementsOnCross} call LOOB, and for the same reason we can call each of CVKR and CVKM, a smooth version of CVN.
+Although both CVN and CVK look, in theory, like estimating the conditional performance, whereas the CVKR (or the slower estimator CVKM) and LOOB look like estimating the mean performance, all in practice do estimate the expected performance!
+This is a consequence of the known phenomenon of ``weak correlation'' that was reported and analyzed several years ago, e.g.,~\citep{Efron1983EstimatingTheError,Efron1997ImprovementsOnCross,Zhang1995AssessingPrediction}.
+We provide below a qualitative interpretation for this phenomenon that helps practitioners to understand this phenomenon.
+Denote the true performance of the classification rule, conditional on the training set $\mathbf{X}$ (whether $Err_{\mathbf{X}}$ or $AUC_{\mathbf{X}}$), by $S_{\mathbf{X}}$, the unconditional performance by $\E_{\mathbf{X}}S_{\mathbf{X}}$, and an estimator of either of them by $\widehat{S}_{\mathbf{X}}$.
+For easier notation we can unambiguously drop the subscript $\mathbf{X}$ and it is then straightforward to decompose the MSE, normalized by the standard deviations, as: